Skip to Main Content

 Overview

-The genesis of this guide was the Difference, Power, and Discrimination (DPD) Academy I attended in Summer 2014 at Oregon State University.
-In my work with Public Health and Human Sciences students, I see that many are interested in research topics that address the health disparities of under-represented. marginalized, and minority populations.
-This guide is intended to serve as a starting point in valuing and incorporting this type of research in student projects.
+The genesis of this brief guide was the Difference, Power, and Oppression (DPO) Program I attended in Summer 2014 at Oregon State University.
+In my work with College of Health students, I see that many are interested in research topics that address the health disparities of under-represented. marginalized, and minority populations.
+This guide is intended only to serve as a starting point in valuing and incorporting this type of research in student projects.
+Disclosure: I am not a CBPR methodologist or practitioner.

 What is Community-Based Participatory Research?